pawelgrimm/pomi/README.md

 - [Instructions](#instructions)

 ## About
-Pomi is a web application designed for tracking time spent using a timeboxing methodology (e.g. Pomodoro Technique™).
+Pomi is a work-in-progress web application designed for tracking time spent using a timeboxing methodology (e.g. Pomodoro Technique™).

 See the [Documentation](#documentation) section for in-depth functional and technical specifications, or check out the [Functionality](#key-functionality) and [Technologies](#technologies-used) sections for a quick summary.